Skip to main content Skip to footer

 Regular disinfection, remote work for employees who feel under the weather, and other practices are slowly becoming the norm even in industries such as manufacturing that previously wouldn't have prioritized these solutions.

-When searching for hardware such as industrial tablets and shared workstations that are passed off from person to person on the factory floor, manufacturers are becoming more conscious of things such as IP65 certification that allow for these devices to be sanitized regularly without worry over damaging their internal components.
+When searching for hardware such as rugged industrial tablets and shared workstations that are passed off from person to person on the factory floor, manufacturers are becoming more conscious of things such as IP65 certification that allow for these devices to be sanitized regularly without worry over damaging their internal components.

 Separate Manufacturing Trends From Unfounded Hype